rlouf/mcx/README.md

-years of probablistic programming, whether from Stan (NUTS and the very knowledgeable community), PyMC3 & PyMC4 (for its simple API), Tensorflow Probability (for its shape system and inference vectorization), (Num)Pyro (for the use of JAX in the backend), Anglican, and many that I forget.
+years of probablistic programming, whether from Stan (NUTS and the very knowledgeable community), PyMC3 & PyMC4 (for its simple API), Tensorflow Probability (for its shape system and inference vectorization), (Num)Pyro (for the use of JAX in the backend), Gen.jl and Turing.jl (for composable inference), Soss.jl (generative model API), Anglican, and many that I forget.